rapyuta-robotics/rapyuta-io-docs/hugo/content/developer-guide/tooling-automation/logging/device-logs.md

 ![Log information](/images/core-concepts/logging/device-logs/upload-logs/log-information.png?classes=border,shadow&width=40pc)

-Sharing a log file requires you to generate a publicly accessible direct link (URL) by setting an expiration time for the direct link.
+Sharing a log file requires you to generate a publicly accessible direct link (URL) by setting an expiration time for the link.
 The expiration time defines the duration for which the link will be valid.
-Multiple publicly accessible direct links are generated with different expiration times.
+Multiple publicly accessible direct links can be generated with different expiration times.

 ![Direct link](/images/core-concepts/logging/device-logs/upload-logs/direct-link.png?classes=border,shadow&width=40pc)